 "Focus on being productive instead of busy."- Tim Ferriss.

-Do you feel like there are many things on your plate but very little time to finish them on regular days?
+Do you have too much work on your plate but very little time to finish them on regular days?

 Being productive doesn't mean you have to work 60+ hours a week and sacrifice your mental health just because you have a business.
 In fact, a study reveals that if you work more than 40 hours a week, productivity can reduce by 50%.